bedapub/besca/README.md

 Besca comes with a binary called reformat written in C and was compiled in linux-64.
 Therefore, besca runs exclusively on linux-64.

 Some of the functions provided by Besca were developped in R (version 4.0.1).
-Please install the required libraries by running the script located in the besca folder:
+Please install the required libraries by running the script Rlibs.R :

 ```
-Rscript besca/Rlibs.R your_R_library_path
+Rscript Rlibs.R your_R_library_path
  ```

 ### Set the executable flag to the binary file `reformat` <a name="binary"></a>